ildus/jamp/README.md

 Corresponding Jamfile:

-    HDRS = include ;
-    Library libprint : lib/print.c ;
+    HDRS = include ;                    # common includes, affects all sources Library libprint : lib/print.c ;    # on Unix this will create libprint.a
-    Main app : src/main.c ;
+    Main app : src/main.c ;             # executable
-    LinkLibraries app : libprint ;
-    LINKLIBS on app = -lm ;
+    LinkLibraries app : libprint ;      # linking the executable with our library LINKLIBS on app = -lm ;             # system libraries

-So to get the executable we only need to run this commands:
+To build the executable, simply run:

     jamp && ninja

-Look at the tests dir to see more complex usage examples.

-Contribution
+For more complex examples, look at the `tests` directory.
+When dealing with subdirectories, it's recommended to use the `SubDir` rule.
+Note that this example should work on Windows and Linux (because of explicit paths), but will not work on VMS.

+Contributing
 -----------

     git clone git@github.com:ildus/jamp.git

-    # to run it without installing
+    # To run without installing
     export PYTHONPATH=$PYTHONPATH:<current_dir>/jamp/src
     python3 -m jamp

-    # testing the changes
+    # Testing changes
     pip install pytest
     cd <jamp root folder>
     pytest